WebAssembly/spec/md-proto/WebAssembly.md

 to the value given in the operand.

 **Validation:**
+ - `$id` is required to be within the bounds of the globals array.
  - The indexed global is required to be declared not immutable.

 #### Select